 Owning a pet means spending a lot of time keeping him safe and secure.
-Yet even if you have a perfect cage set up and never leave your little hamster alone, you might walk in one day and see his cage empty, with no pet in sight.
-Many small pets are known to be escape artists through chewing, shrinking themselves, or pushing up a lid.
+You frequently find yourself checking to make sure the latch is shut.
+Yet even if you have a perfect cage setup, your guy might find his way out.
+Many small pets are known escape artists — they get out by chewing, shrinking themselves, or pushing on a latch.
 Once you discover your animal has gone missing, don't panic.
-But it is necessary to act quickly.
+But do act quickly.
 These are the steps to follow if you want to know how to find a lost hamster.

-As your eyes are scanning the scene, seeking out a hamster hidey-hole, you also want to use your ears and nose to find your animal.
-As his owner, you’ll know well the sounds he likes to make and you might listen your way into detecting him.
-Your nose will come into play at some point too, usually if he’s missing long enough to need a bathroom.
-A trail of hamster urine will lead you right to his new hideout.
+As your eyes scan the scene, seeking out a hamster hidey-hole, your ears and nose should be hard at work, too.
+As his owner, you know well the sounds he likes to make and you might listen your way into detecting him.
+Your nose could come into play as well, usually if he’s missing long enough to need a bathroom.
+A trail of hamster urine will lead you right to his hideout.

-One key note: while you try to locate your ham, keep other pets and children away from the area, to avoid harming him.
-It might be tempting to involve your dog, who probably can smell him, but, unless she’s properly trained, that will just as likely end badly as well.
-In some cases, you might not succeed right away.
-Long term, you can set up cameras on a night setting to try to catch your small pet sneaking around, which will hopefully lead you to his hiding spot.
+One important note: while you try to locate your ham, keep other pets and children away from the area, to avoid harming him.
+It might be tempting to involve your dog, who probably can smell the little creature, but, unless she’s incredibly well trained, that could end badly.
+In some cases, you might not succeed in finding him right away.
+Long term, you can put up cameras on a night setting to try to catch your small pet sneaking around, which will hopefully lead you to his hiding spot.

 - How to potty train a hamster (yes you can)